-The good news is that the site doesn't log the IP addresses of the sites you visit, or the content of the data you send or receive.
+The good news is that the company claims it doesn't keep a history of the sites you visit, or the content of the data you send or receive.

-The bad news is that there's some session logging, including the time and 'network location' where you connected to Speedify, your approximate location, the amount of data transferred and the length of the session.
+The bad news is that there's some session logging, including the wi-fi SSID of your network, your public IP address, your device ID, the time you connected, the amount of data transferred and the length of the session.

 Trying Speedify is simple and hassle-free, especially if you're sampling the free plan.
-The Downloads page presents you with links to the Windows, Mac, Android and iOS apps; we grabbed the Windows client, ran the installer, and it set itself up fully in a matter of seconds.
-An opening screen explained that we had 5GB of data for free, and once we dismissed that, the program automatically connected to a local UK server, and we were online.
+The Downloads page presents you with links to the Windows, Mac, Linux, Android and iOS apps; we grabbed the Windows client, ran the installer, and it set itself up fully in a matter of seconds.
+An opening screen explained that we had 5GB of data for free (the website says you get 2GB, but we weren't complaining), and once we dismissed that, the program automatically connected to a local UK server, and we were online.

-Clicking a Settings icon displays options to choose the fastest server, the best server for torrents, or manually select your preferred country from the full list of 38.
+A Server panel includes options to choose the fastest server, the best server for torrents, or manually select your preferred country from the full list of 34.
 This is easy to use, but aside from the ability to choose locations and servers within a country, it's very short on features: there's no server load figures, no ping times, no Favorites system, no search box, no 'Recent connections' list or anything else.
-Even the list is more tricky to navigate than it should be, as it's not sorted in alphabetical order.

-There are a very small number of settings.
-Most are simple on/off switches for the most basic features, such as Connect at Startup, Transport Mode (UDP, TCP or automatic), Internet Kill Switch and DNS Leak Protection.
+A long list of settings begins with simple on/off switches for the most basic features, such as Connect at Startup, Transport Mode (UDP, TCP or automatic), Internet Kill Switch and DNS Leak Protection.

 Speedify's most important options cover its rules for connection handling.
 By default, the system uses Wi-Fi whenever it's available, for example, but you can tell it to use other connection types first, or only to use Wi-Fi when other connections are unavailable.
 It's possible to set daily or monthly limits, handy for metered connections, or you can even disable Wi-Fi support altogether – it's your call.

 The client isn't quite as intuitive as most VPN apps.
-You connect by toggling a switch, rather than tapping a button.
-The various icons, buttons and graphs make for a more complicated interface than you'll see with most VPN apps.
+The main interface is crammed with not-so-essential data (your fastest upload speed of the day), but doesn't always show you the name of the currently selected location, so you won't necessarily know what you'll get if you hit Connect.
 There are one or two small usability issues, too, in particular the lack of any desktop notifications to let you know when it connects or disconnects.